enamyaovi/Alx_DjangoLearnLab1/README.md

 Each weekly project will be described in detail within its respective directory and README file.

 About This Week's Project:
-This week's project can be found in the LibraryProject directory.
+This week's project overview can be found in the LibraryProject directory.
-If you're interested in the details, please check out the README file inside that folder.
+If you're interested in the details, please checkout the README file inside that folder.

 Additionally, you'll find a list of dependencies required for the virtual environment in the requirements.txt file.